openstack/openstack-manuals/doc/cli-reference/source/ceilometer.rst

 ``--repeat-actions {True|False}``
   True if actions should be repeatedly notified while alarm remains in target state.
-Defaults to False.

 ``--alarm_ids <ALARM IDS>``
   List of alarm IDs.
 Required.